 Traumatic brain injury (TBI) occurs when there is a blow, jolt or an impact to the head that interferes with the normal functioning of the brain.
 It can cause changes in the learning, cognitive and thinking ability of the affected person.
 Most of the cases need hospitalization and in some cases, it can lead to permanent brain damage or even death.
 TBI can be classified into mild, moderate and severe based on the severity of the symptoms and the duration of unconsciousness experienced.

 A person with traumatic brain injury may experience the below symptoms usually after a few days or weeks:

 The state of consciousness in TBI can be categorized as follows:

 The main causes of traumatic brain injury are accidental falls and vehicle accidents.
 The other less common causes are:

 People who are at higher risk of having traumatic brain injury are:

 Traumatic brain injury is an emergency condition, which needs to be assessed quickly and treated promptly.
-The doctor assesses the severity of the injury based on the score of a 15-point test known as ‘Glasgow Coma Scale’.
+The doctor assesses the severity of the injury based on the score of a 15-point test known as the ‘Glasgow Coma Scale’.
 The doctor may check the person’s ability to move the eyes and limbs and also to follow instructions and coherence of the speech.
-Higher score indicates low severity of the injury.
+A higher score indicates low severity of the injury.

 Additionally, the doctor may order for laboratory tests, such as X-rays, EEG (electroencephalogram), CT scan or MRI to examine the brain in detail for bleeding, blood clots, bruising or swelling of the brain tissue.